Head CT scan

 - Buildup of fluid inside the skull (hydrocephalus)

-- Injury (trauma) to the head and face
+- Injury (trauma) to the brain, head, or face

 - Stroke or bleeding in the brain

-A cranial CT may also be done to look for the cause of:
+A head CT may also be done to look for the cause of:

 Abnormal results may be due to: